XiaLab/dataviz/README.md

 ## XXLibrary

-XXLibrary is a high- performance cross-platform engine for comparative visualization and interactive exploration of diverse bioinformatics data.
+XXLibrary is a high-performance cross-platform engine for comparative visualization and interactive exploration of diverse bioinformatics data.

 todo add a pic